 Changing the Landscape Divides the Field.
 Again.

-On the one hand, this created strong conflicts.
+On the one hand, this created intense conflicts.
 For osteopaths, this was an outrage.
 Osteopathic cranial became a more sacred and protected discipline.
-Counselors criticized Somatoemotional Release when practiced by people who aren’t healthcare professionals.
+Further, counselors criticized Somatoemotional Release when practiced by people who aren’t healthcare professionals.
 For these and other reasons, our state does not allow CranioSacral Therapy as continuing education credits for massage and bodywork.

 On the other hand, Upledger opened doors for therapists and other craniosacral practitioners outside of the osteopathic profession.
 Upledger redefined the work as soft tissue manipulation, fluid dynamics, and soft joint work.
 This did more than open the door for craniosacral to pair with bodywork.
-Every technique now needed cranial work to be a complete approach.
+Now, every technique needs cranial work to be a complete approach.

 Also, Upledger generated a tremendous amount of independent research on the craniosacral system’s anatomy and physiology.
-This research was exciting and really helped the field.
-As well, he produced many research articles and case studies on the effectiveness of his approach.
+This research was exciting and notably helped the field.
+Prolifically, he produced many research articles and case studies on the effectiveness of his approach.
 His research covered topics from infertility and asthma to autism and depression.

 Cranial Invades Bodywork

-Once CranioSacral Therapy became a viable technique, every bodywork approach scrambled to incorporate some form of cranial work.
-For many, it was adding a cranial aspect to an approach that was already solid.
+Once CranioSacral Therapy became a viable technique, every bodywork approach scrambled to incorporate some cranial work.
+For many, it was adding a cranial aspect to an already solid approach.
 Neuromuscular, Myofascial release, Polarity, and Structural Integration either added or focused on their cranial techniques.

 Some of the instructors at UI spun off to create new versions of his work.
-Massage schools often had craniosacral in their survey classes or continuing education.
+For example, massage schools often had craniosacral in their survey classes or continuing education.
 Sharon Wiselfish and Frank Lowen, among others, split off to create variations on Upledger’s work.

-Still, others created their own craniosacral approach independent of the Upledger model.
+Still, others created an independent craniosacral approach independent of the Upledger model.
 I was an instructor of CranioSomatics at the National Institute of Craniosacral Studies under the brilliantly innovative work of G Dallas Hancock.
 Hugh Milne created a beautiful oversized text on Visionary Craniosacral.
-Biodynamic craniosacral, which was also developing outside of the osteopathic profession, spread to the United States.
+Biodynamic craniosacral, which was also developing outside of the osteopathic profession, spread back into the United States.